Finite-Function-Encoding Quantum States

-Now, as an instructive example, let us try to make a classification of FFE from the construction in Lemma~\ref{lemma:ftimesf} for functions $g_A(x)$ with only two distinct outputs, which is essentially the simplest case.
-Notice, in fact, that when $g_A(x)$ has just a single output, it is a constant function, and the FFE state belongs to the separable class.
-In fact, in this case we have $\rho_f= S_{d}/d$ and there is only a single nonzero eigenvalue equal to $1$.
+Now, as an instructive example, let us try to make a classification of FFE states from the construction in Lemma~\ref{lemma:ftimesf} for functions $g_A(x)$ with only two distinct outputs, which is essentially the simplest case.
+Notice that when $g_A(x)$ is a constant function the FFE state belongs to the separable class.
+In this case we have $\rho_f= J_{d}/d$ and there is only a single nonzero eigenvalue equal to $1$.
 Thus, let us consider the case in which $g_A(x)$ has two distinct outputs.
-Now, in order to classify the corresponding FFE states into LU classes, we can calculate the characteristic polynomial $\chi(\rho_f)$ of $\rho_f$, which is of the form
+In order to classify the corresponding FFE states into LU classes, we can calculate the characteristic polynomial $\chi(\rho_f)$ of $\rho_f$, which is of the form

 To calculate the coefficients above we have also to specify, for each output, how many inputs it corresponds to.
 For example, let us assume that the first output only corresponds to one input and the other one to $d-1$ inputs.
 In this case, we have that